Fox’s Chris Wallace gets praise for his interview with Trump

 Some Republicans said it was time for Biden to get the same treatment.
 Former House Speaker Newt Gingrich called the interview a “big win” for Trump because “he proved he could take the heat.”

-One White House staff member said privately that Trump appeared to be caught off guard by the questioning and it did little to improve his standing with the public.
+One White House staff member, who spoke on condition of anonymity to discuss internal thinking, said that Trump appeared to be caught off guard by the questioning and it did little to improve his standing with the public.

 Even if the president doesn’t appear on “Fox News Sunday” again, there’s a strong chance Trump hasn’t seen the last of Wallace.
 He was one of the presidential debate moderators in 2016 and his performance Sunday can’t hurt his chances of being selected again.